 The American Academy of Ophthalmology (AAO) recommends healthy adults without vision problems receive a comprehensive eye exam in their 20s followed by two exams in their 30s.

-At minimum, adults who have never had eye complications or who are not at risk for eye disease should receive a comprehensive eye exam at the age of 40.
+At a minimum, adults who have never had eye complications or who are not at risk for eye disease should receive a comprehensive eye exam at the age of 40.
 Following this initial exam, the AAO recommends follow-up exams every two to four years until the age of 54.
 People ages 55 to 64 should see an eye doctor every one to three years.

 “However, with the tremendous increase in screen time in our work environments, we are seeing changes in vision extend past the school-aged children well into adulthood, making regular eye exams important for adults as well,” Dr. Plant says.

 Older adults who are 65 years old or older should receive an exam every one to two years, regardless if they experience symptoms or not.

 More frequent exams are necessary for people who have ocular symptoms, vision changes, preexisting conditions such as diabetes, or meet certain risk factors.

 For example, people who wear contacts should receive a yearly eye exam.
 People with type 1 diabetes need a comprehensive, dilated eye exam five years after the initial diagnosis followed by yearly visits.
 People with type 2 diabetes need such an exam immediately after the initial diagnosis followed by yearly visits.